geoffsdavis/tape-measure/README.md

 ---
 ### Step #10: Let's find the location of a "normal" temperature

-Supposedly, a "normal" temperature of a human body is 98.6ºF.
+Supposedly, the "normal" temperature of a human body is 98.6ºF.
 We'll need to locate its graphical location on our thermometer.

 ```
 let normalTemp: Double = 98.6